Heidelberg-NLP/CoCo-Ex/README.txt

 A commonly used shortcut for mapping phrases from natural language text to ConceptNet is to apply string matching, but given the non-normalized nature of the concepts in ConceptNet, this can result in an incomplete and noisy mapping, and a lot of relational knowledge in ConceptNet gets lost.
 Instead, CoCo-Ex enables the extraction of meaningful, important rather than overspecific or uninformative concepts, and allows to assess more relational information stored in the knowledge graph.

+Check out our system demonstration video on Youtube: https://www.youtube.com/watch?v=bgqVhE2vR9A&feature=youtu.be

-For questions or comments email Us: mbecker@cl.uni-heidelberg.de
+For questions or comments email us: mbecker@cl.uni-heidelberg.de

 _____